 The only way to arrive at this car-free village, situated at the end of a long narrow valley, is via a picturesque train ride.
 Anticipation builds as you wind your way up the base of the valley (having either parked your car at Täsch or taken the train via Brig or Visp) with the mountains looming larger the further you get.
 The train station lands you right in the heart of the town and an electric taxi or horse-drawn carriage will take you and your luggage to your hotel.

 The small center of the town is made up of cobbled streets, with big hotels, restaurants and bars.
 As you get farther from the center the snowy lanes become narrower and century-old wooden barns are interspersed with more hotels and chalets, many set along the fast-flowing Gornera river that divides the village in half.
-One of the lovely things about Zermatt is that it is a real, functioning village so it’s not unusual to see school children running along the snowy streets and people going about their daily chores.
+One of the lovely things about Zermatt is that it is a functioning village community so it’s not unusual to see school children running along the snowy streets and people going about their daily chores.
 Most of the residents, though, are supporting the tourist industry.

 It is easy to get around Zermatt on foot, and all of the scenery and historic buildings makes it all the more pleasant.
 Any walk in the daylight will be punctuated with numerous stops for photo opportunities capturing different views of the Matterhorn.